ChapLip Library

 The nonprofit publishing company plans to offer this chapbook competition every year to ensure that Stockton poets have ample opportunity to see their work in print.

-Four poets will be selected each to receive $250 and 100 copies of their chapbook.
+Six poets will be selected each to receive $250, mentoring by an established writer, and 100 copies of their chapbook.
 One poet will be published per chapbook.
 The submissions will be read and judged blind by a committee of Tuleburg Press Board Members and established poets.

 REQUIREMENT